cahyoarissabarno/bithealth_api/README.md

-# Hospital Triage Department Recommendation Service
+# Hospital Triage Department Recommendation API

-This FastAPI service recommends a hospital department based on patient gender, age, and symptoms using the Gemini LLM via LangChain.
+This API service recommends a hospital department based on patient gender, age, and symptoms using the Gemini LLM via LangChain.
 It assists non-medical staff in triaging patients by suggesting the most relevant department, reducing wait times and human error.

 ## Available Departments
 The service recommends one of the following departments based on patient symptoms, gender, and age: